RealNameHidden/leetcode-runthrough/README.md

 ## Live Artifact Archive
 **[https://realnamehidden.github.io/leetcode-runthrough/](https://realnamehidden.github.io/leetcode-runthrough/)**

-Interactive visualizations for algorithm problems, browsable in a No Man's Sky themed UI.
+Interactive visualizations for algorithm problems.

 This repository is structured to provide a comprehensive organization for various algorithmic categories commonly encountered on platforms like LeetCode.